Hairy Bikers Christmas Ham Recipe

 Description

-This Hairy Bikers Christmas Ham recipe is a holiday favorite, featuring a whole gammon joint boiled to perfection and then roasted with a sweet and savory honey-mustard glaze.
-The result is a succulent, tender ham with a beautiful, sticky caramelized crust, perfect for any festive table.
+This Christmas ham recipe features a whole gammon joint simmered with vegetables and aromatics, then roasted with a sticky honey and English mustard glaze.
+The result is a tender ham with a golden, caramelised crust, perfect for Christmas dinner or a Boxing Day buffet.

 Ingredients